-The following presents the total OPEB liability of the Authority, as well as what the total OPEB liability would be if it were calculated using healthcare cost trend rates that are one percentage point lower (4.50% decreasing by 0.50\% annually to an ultimate rate of 4%) or one percentage point higher (6.50% decreasing by 0.50\% annually to an ultimate rate of 6.00%) than the current healthcare cost trend rates:
+The following table presents the total OPEB liability of the Authority as calculated using the existing healthcare cost trend rates described above.
+It also displays the total OPEB liability if it were calculated using healthcare cost trend rates that are one percentage point lower and one percentage point higher than the current healthcare cost trend rates.